superlight231/react-mapbox-reactive/README.md

 of hand-rolling this.
 This repo exists to show *how* that kind of wrapper works under the hood, not to replace it.

+## Known limitations

+- **One map per `<MapProvider>`.** The context holds a single `mapboxgl.Map` instance; rendering two providers works, but nothing here is optimized for it (e.g. no shared token/style caching).
+- **The URL hash view isn't applied on the very first paint.** `<UrlViewportSync>` mounts as a child of `MapProvider`, after the map already has its initial camera — a shared link eases into place a moment later instead of loading there directly.
+See the comment in `UrlViewportSync.tsx` for the reasoning and what a production fix would look like.
+- **No clustering.** The cities layer/heatmap render every point directly;
+  for real-world point counts you'd want `cluster: true` on the source (see Mapbox's [clustering example](https://docs.mapbox.com/mapbox-gl-js/example/cluster/)) — a good next `<Layer/>` variant to add.

 ## Testing

 `npm run test` runs the zustand store tests and the `diffKeys` unit tests (`vitest`).
 There's also a GitHub Actions workflow (`.github/workflows/ci.yml`) that runs lint, test, and build on every push.